 The Authority is a conservation and reclamation district providing water and wastewater treatment, along with recreation and reservoir facilities, for municipalities within the nearly 18,000-square-mile Trinity River basin.
 The Authority owns and operates four water treatment facilities, five wastewater treatment facilities, and one recreation project, and also manages water sales from four reservoirs.
 The services the Authority provides are contracted for by cities and districts.
 The Authority also maintains a master plan for basin-wide development and serves as a conduit for tax-exempt financing for municipal projects and as a local sponsor for federal water projects.
 Each Authority operating project is accounted for as an independent financial entity, and the Authority receives no tax revenues or appropriations.

-The Authority’s Fiscal Year 2019 Comprehensive Annual Financial Report received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada for the fifth consecutive year.
+The Authority’s Fiscal Year 2020 Annual Comprehensive Financial Report received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada for the sixth consecutive year.

 The Annual Comprehensive Financial Report provides information about the Authority's individual funds.
 Separate statements for each fund category - governmental and proprietary - are presented.
 The emphasis of fund financial statements is on major governmental and major enterprise funds, each displayed in separate columns.
 All remaining governmental and enterprise funds are aggregated and reported as non-major funds.